 With expertise in policy, law and advocacy, we help make early childhood education a priority in 23 states and Washington D.C.

 The national policy team works with state and local leaders to build, coordinate, and protect the early childhood services and infrastructure essential to giving young, at-risk children an opportunity at success.
-We also provide local community and school district consultation.
 Please email us with any questions you have about our work.

 STATE CONSULTATION SERVICES